-The work those charities do is essential: in a global maternal mortality crisis where one woman dies every minute from pregnancy and childbirth-related causes.
-There is a 30.2 percent cesarean surgery rate in the United States, and there are rampant VBAC (vaginal birth after cesarean) misconceptions: most women in the United States today who have had one c-section aren’t aware they can choose not to have another.
+There is a global maternal mortality crisis, one woman dies every minute from pregnancy and childbirth-related causes.
+The cesarean rate is 30.2 percent in the United States, with Texas coming in with the 5th highest rate at 32.7 percent.
+Many women in the United States who had one cesarean section aren’t aware they can choose not to have another.

 - Contact Information